pkgranholt/Improved-search-for-used-cars/Presentation.md

 ![plot mileage fault rate brand](https://user-images.githubusercontent.com/26480394/27182033-2c15e4e2-51da-11e7-956a-65a6a9d4f18f.png)

 Now we see part of the reason why Porsche does so well - it appears that they aren't driven as far as a lot of  the other brands.
-Porsches are luxury cars after all, it makes sense that they are driven less.
+Porsches is a luxury brand after all, it makes sense that they are driven less.
 But Mini still compares poorly against the Japanese brands, for instance.
 Could it be that the nationality of the cars are an important factor?

 ```r
 ggplot(rel, aes(car_age, fault_rate, col = nationality), legend = FALSE) +